Zquinlan/WegleyKellyLab/_posts/2021-04-01-publication-Frontiers-in-Marine-Science.md

 ---
-title: "Zach was published in Functional Ecology!"
+title: "Zach was published in Frontiers in Marine Science!"

 tags:
 - publication